OpenSourceBrain/PospischilEtAl2008/README.md

 ### Reusing this model

-The code in this repository is provided under the terms of the [software licence](LICENCE) included with it.
+The code in this repository is provided under the terms of the [software license](LICENSE) included with it.
 If you use this model in your research, we respectfully ask you to cite the references outlined in the [CITATION](CITATION.md) file.